yiruyang2025/yiruyang2025.github.io/_projects/5_project.md

 ```
-"The value of a college education is not the learning of many facts but the training of the mind to think."
+"The value of a college education is not the learning of many facts but the training of the mind
+to think."
+March 1952.
 ```